sunnybeta/one4all/cicd/k8s/README.md

 * Each worker node has multiple pods and each pod can run multiple container.
 * Usually one has one pod per application
 * The virtual network assigns each pod an IP address which is utilised by the pods to talk to each other.
-* If a contaier dies inside a pod, it is automatically restarted.
+* If a container dies inside a pod, it is automatically restarted.

 ### Service